Is my BMI an Accurate Way to Judge Healthy Body Weight?

 As Medical Daily has reported, doctors are abandoning traditional BMI measurements in their daily practice, becoming aware of the flaws of the system which mislabels muscular, heavier-framed individuals as obese, while giving the green light of health to those who are considered ideal weight, who are, in a practical sense, often anything, but.
 As a result, professionals and clients have been seeking for a more accurate system to determine one's ideal weight, instead of using the BMI.

-What Are Better Ways Than BMI to Determine Healthy Body Weight?
+What Are Some Better Ways Than BMI to Determine Healthy Body Weight?

 Fortunately, instead of using the outdated method of looking at an individual's BMI that mistakenly categorized many as overweight or obese while not properly acknowledging the health risks seemingly skinnier people may too have, we now have far better, more modern methods to utilize.
 With the rapidly advancing technology, today it is possible to measure a person's body composition more accurately than ever before.